-After much anticipation, a draft zoning bylaw amendment for as-of-right garden suites is now available to the public.
+After much anticipation, an as-of-right zoning bylaw for garden suites is now available to the public.
 The requirements set forth have been refined from the City Planning recommendations published in June of 2021 following consultation with community groups and municipal stakeholders.

 Those familiar with the laneway suite zoning by-laws will recognize some of the requirements set forth.
 The garden suite policy is loosely based on the laneway suite framework, though there are several fundamental differences in response to a non-laneway-oriented condition.

-Our team has summarized the draft bylaw requirements here:
+Our team has summarized the bylaw requirements here:

 Maximum Building Footprint